Try our new research platform with insights from 80,000+ expert users

 Which other solutions did I evaluate?

 I evaluated Intalio, Oracle BPM, and Aris BPA.
-None of them was able to do automation.
+None of them was able to automate the way I wanted.

 What other advice do I have?

-I like Bizagi a lot.
+I like Bizagi a lot as a low-code BPMS platform.
 I don't have experience with other automation platforms, but I find it really simple and intuitive for business automation.
-You have to do the process flow mapping drawing correctly, otherwise, you can't start the automation.
+You have to do the process flow mapping drawing correctly; otherwise, you can't start the automation.
 That's really its strength.
 To map correctly, you need to know it will affect automation.
 Most people just use Bizagi for process mapping; they don't use it for automation.

 Which deployment model are you using for this solution?